Larry Seidlin: Anna Nicole Smith trial

-Seidlin came under criticism in the legal community for his handling of the case, and later came under fire for other behavior.
-In February 2007, WSVN-TV Channel 7 reported Seidlin took three-hour lunch breaks on the four days in April that he was tailed by the station's investigative team.
-WSVN also showed that he was at a tennis club by 4 p.m. on three of the four days he was watched.
+Seidlin came under criticism in the legal community for his handling of the case.
+In February 2007, WSVN-TV Channel 7 reported Seidlin took three-hour lunch breaks, on the four days in April he was tailed by the station's investigative team.
+WSVN showed that he was at a tennis club by 4 p.m. on three of the four days he was watched.
 He declined to comment for the TV report.

 Resignation and rumored television show ambitions

 Seidlin retired from the bench in summer 2007.
 His alleged intentions to star in a courtroom TV show were reported by the celebrity gossip website TMZ.com, citing "unidentified sources" as early as February 20, 2007.

 In a letter to Florida Governor Charlie Crist in June 2007, Seidlin wrote:

 "It is now time for me to devote more of my daily life to my own young family and to pursue the many opportunities that have been offered to me outside the judicial system and I have disregarded until now...While these opportunities are varied, they all share in common a further commitment to helping my fellow citizens through roles in the educational system, the media and nonprofit organizations."

-Seidlin has not given specifics on his plans after his resignation, but according to Broadcasting & Cable magazine, Seidlin had allegedly cut a deal with CBS Television Distribution (CTD) to develop a court show in fall 2008, but no official confirmation has been made from either party.
+Seidlin did not give details on his plans after his resignation, but according to Broadcasting & Cable magazine, Seidlin had allegedly cut a deal with CBS Television Distribution (CTD) to develop a court show in fall 2008, but no official confirmation was made from either party.
 CBS Paramount will allegedly produce Seidlin's pilot for CTD; they also handle Judy Sheindlin's Judge Judy show.

 On Saturday Night Live sketches during the Smith case, Larry Seidlin was portrayed by Fred Armisen.